 If you’re on a health or nutrition program and NOT seeing progress in any of these areas over time (typically within the first 2-4 weeks), you might want to question if you’re really on the right path or if you could be doing more harm than good.

 If you need to find out if you’re on the right path, you can find out more about working together here.

-The Personal Nutrition Assessment (that you can purchase with the Creating Wealth eBook) is also a great tool (see it in action here) to point out what areas of your body are holding you back from making progress.
+The Hair Tissue Mineral Analysis and the Personal Nutrition Assessment (that you can purchase with the Creating Wealth eBook) is also a great tool (see it in action here) to point out what areas of your body are holding you back from making progress.